Improx/ModifiedValues/README.md

   return 5;
 }
 ```
+A use case for a base value getter function instead of a hard value is when you want the base value to have an external dependency that can change over time.

 Note that if at a later stage, you set a ModifiedValue object to a new base value implicitly again, the reference will point to a completely new ModifiedValue object.

 ```C#